Finally the West Portal Alpine Tunnel

 Once there, click on BACK to return to this page.

-While still deep in the forest, we pass an old Denver South Park & Pacific water tank.
+While still deep in the forest, we pass an old Denver South Park & Pacific water tank that's been preserved and restored.

 GFred is pretty happy to be here.
 But then so was I. Chris has disappeared into the tunnel entrance.